Basic Cornbread Recipe

 - Sift together the flour, cornmeal, baking powder and salt.

-- Combine the half and half, eggs, fat, honey and sugar.
+- Combine the half and half, eggs, butter (or shortening), honey and sugar.

-- Once the liquid and dry ingredients have been combined, pan and bake the cornbread immediately.
+- Once the liquid and dry ingredients have been combined, pour the batter into your prepared pan and bake the cornbread immediately.

-TIP: The dry and wet ingredients, respectively, can be mixed in advance, but as soon as the wet and dry ingredients have been combined with each other, the liquid will activate the baking powder and the batter must be baked right away.
+TIP: The dry and wet ingredients, respectively, can be mixed in advance, but as soon as the wet and dry ingredients have been combined with each other, the liquid will activate the baking powder and the batter needs to be baked right away.

 - Bake 25-30 minutes or until a toothpick inserted into the center of the cornbread comes out clean and the edge of the bread starts to separate from the pan.